The Value of a Car Accident Case in Virginia Depends on MANY Factors

 In many cases, the driver who caused the accident doesn’t have insurance or doesn’t have much coverage.
 That is why we recommend that all Virginia drivers have at million-dollar UIM policy.
 That may sound like a lot, but UIM coverage is inexpensive.
 For a few dollars more a month, you can easily increase your UIM limits and protect yourself from future uninsured drivers.

-In the event that the driver who hit doesn’t have insurance (it happens more often than you think), the attorney will need to look at alternate opportunities for you to financially recover damages.
-This will come from your UIM policy.
+In the event that you were hit by a driver without insurance (it happens more often than you think), the attorney will need to look at alternate opportunities for you to financially recover damages.
+It is possible that the lawyer will be able to find coverage on the car (even if the driver was uninsured) or through the driver's household.
+But the most likely result is that you will have to make a claim against your own uninsured motorist policy.

 If you don’t have a UIM policy and the other driver has no insurance, you could sue the other driver and go after their financial assets.
 However, it’s highly likely that an uninsured driver does not have many high-value assets, and there it’s likely you won’t be able to recover from their personal assets.